Geometric presentations of Lie groups and their Dehn functions: Central and hypercentral extensions and exponential Dehn function

 \subsection{An example without central extensions}

 We prove here that in the conclusion of Theorem \ref{existhyp}, it is not always possible to replace, in the conclusion, hypercentral by central.
-We begin by the following useful general criterion.
+We begin with the following useful general criterion.